-The Cincinnati, Hamilton & Dayton Railroad (CH&D) was a railroad that existed between Cincinnati to Dayton, Ohio via Hamilton.
-It was chartered on March 2, 1846 as the Cincinnati & Hamilton Railroad 8 and was opened between Cincinnati and Dayton on September 18, 1851.
+Chartered on March 2, 1846, as the Cincinnati & Hamilton Railroad, 8 the CH&D was opened between Cincinnati and Dayton on September 18, 1851.
 7

 The CH&D acquired the Dayton & Michigan Railroad in 1863, the Atlantic & Great Western Railroad (later part of the Erie Railroad) in 1865, the Ohio & Mississippi Railroad, the Cincinnati, Richmond & Chicago (formerly the Eaton & Hamilton) in 1869, the Cincinnati, Hamilton & Indianapolis (formerly the Junction Railroad) in 1872, and the Cincinnati, Dayton & Chicago Railroad in 1891.
-In March of that year, it acquired the Cincinnati, Dayton & Ironton Railroad.
-Finally, the Cincinnati & Dayton Railway (formerly the Louisville, Cincinnati & Dayton) became part of the CH&D on July 12, 1895.
+In March 1891, it acquired the Cincinnati, Dayton & Ironton Railroad and the Cincinnati & Dayton Railway (formerly the Louisville, Cincinnati & Dayton) on July 12, 1895.
 The CH&D sold the Hamilton to Richmond, Indiana route, part of the former Eaton & Hamilton, to the Cincinnati & Richmond Railroad, part of the Pennsylvania Railroad, in 1886.

 American Midland Railroad